Subhash-777/ScanScavvy/README.md

-# 🕵️ ScanScavvy
+# 🛒 ScanScavvy

-**ScanScavvy** is a mobile scavenger hunt app built with **React Native (Expo Go)** on the frontend and **Express.js (Node.js)** on the backend.
+**ScanScavvy** is a smart barcode scanner app built for the **Walmart Hackathon** using **React Native (Expo Go)** for the frontend and **Express.js (Node.js)** for the backend.
-Currently, the backend is exposed worldwide using **ngrok**, so the API endpoint URL in `api.js` must be updated to match the ngrok address every time you restart the tunnel.
+It leverages **ngrok** to expose the backend server globally for real-time mobile interaction.

 ---

+## 💡 Project Idea

+The app was designed to enhance in-store and online shopping experiences by:
+- 📦 Scanning product barcodes
+- 📅 Displaying key product info: expiry date, manufacture date, and nutritional data (e.g., fat, protein composition)
+- 🤖 Recommending alternative products with a **similarity score**
+- 🗣️ Converting all product info into **speech** for accessibility
+- 🛍️ Adding products to a **cart** and calculating the **total cost**

+---

 ## 🚀 Features

-- User-friendly React Native frontend working via **Expo Go**
+- 🔍 Real-time barcode scanning and product analysis
+- 🧠 Smart suggestions based on product similarity
-- Express.js backend API for handling game logic
+- 🗨️ Text-to-speech for accessibility
+- 🛒 Cart management with total price display
-- Global access to backend via **ngrok** tunnel
+- 🌐 Backend exposed globally via **ngrok**
-- Token-based scavenger hunt challenges and responses

 ---